 Memory Resizing

 So I never really considered why the resize of vector used a constant expansion of 1.5 or 2 (in some popular implementations).
-That was until I did my previous article Xseries "Vector" where I concentrated a lot on resource management and did a section on resizing the vector.
-Originally in the code I tried to be clever, a mistake.
-I used a resize value of 1.62 (an approximation of Phi), because I vaguely remembered reading an article that this was the optimum resize factor.
-When I put this out for code review it was pointed out to me that this value was too large, the optimum value must be less than or equal to Phi (1.6180339887) and that exceeding this limit actually made things a lot worse.
+That was until I did my previous article series "Vector" where I concentrated a lot on resource management and did a section on resizing the vector.
+Initially, I tried to be clever in the code, a mistake.
+I used a resize value of 1.62 (an approximation of Phi) because I vaguely remembered reading an article that this was the optimum resize factor.
+When I put this out for code review, it was pointed out that this value was too large, the optimum value must be less than or equal to Phi (1.6180339887), and that exceeding this limit made things much worse.

-So the theory goes: You have a memory resource of size B. If you resize this resource by a constant factor r by re-allocating a new block then releasing the old block.
-Then if the value of r is smaller than or equal to Phi you will eventually be able to reuse memory that has previously been released; otherwise the new block of memory being allocated will always be larger than the previously released memory.
+The theory goes: You have a memory resource of size B. If you resize this resource by a constant factor r by re-allocating a new block and then releasing the old block, if the value of r is smaller than or equal to Phi, you will eventually be able to reuse memory that has previously been released; otherwise, the new block of memory being allocated will always be larger than the previously released memory.

 B=10